jon-heard/obsidian-inline-scripts-library/README.md

 # Text Expander JS (Obsidian Plugin) - Shortcut-file library

-These are sample shortcut-files for the Obsidian plugin [Text Expander JS](https://github.com/jon-heard/obsidian-text-expander-js).
+These are sample shortcut-files for the Obsidian plugin [Inline Scripts](https://github.com/jon-heard/obsidian-inline-scripts).

 The easiest way to use these shortcut-files in your Obsidian vault is to click the "Import Full Library" button, near the top of the plugin settings, beside "Shortcut-files".
-This will download the full library into your vault, after which point you can remove shortcut-files as you wish.
+This will download the full library into your vault, after which point you can disable or remove shortcut-files as you wish.

 To use an indiviual shortcut-file from this library in your Obsidian vault, you can copy the raw text of the shortcut-file and paste it into a note in your vault.
 Then:
-1. Make sure that [Text Expander JS](https://github.com/jon-heard/obsidian-text-expander-js) is installed in your vault.
+1. Make sure that the plugin [Inline scripts](https://github.com/jon-heard/obsidian-inline-scripts) is installed in your vault.
 2. Open The Text Expander JS settings.
 3. Go to the first setting: "Shortcut-files".
 4. Click the "Add file reference" button.
 This adds a new textfield below the setting.